CenterForSpatialResearch/mapping_architecture_urbanism_humanities/7_Georeferencing.md

-# Georeferencing a scanned paper map

-This is an exercise in two parts.
-First we will georeference an historical map and then we will make a vector dataset from the raster file.
-This is a slightly longer tutorial, but very useful for projects with any kind of historical component.

-## Part 1 - Georeferencing
+## Tutorial 7: Georeferencing

-### Premise

 In this exercise, you will explore some of the georeferencing tools available in QGIS and use them to georeference a 1909 map of Mumbai, "Island of Bombay".
 You will learn how to use GIS tools to georectify raster datasets.
-You will use the georeferenced map for the next exercise where you will digitize vector features from the map infomation.
+You will then use the georeferenced map to digitize vector features from the map infomation.

 ### Notes on the data